‘Why should I visit Paris?’ is one of the world’s most frequently asked travel questions.

 And the city is so much more than that, from stained glass to famous cemeteries to gorgeous bridges to world-renowned day trips.

-There are hundreds of reasons to visit Paris right now… but here are the 20 best reasons that will make you buy your plane ticket.
+There are hundreds of reasons to visit Paris right now… but here are our favourite 20!

 Why Visit Paris